nishanthjois/Advanced-Lane-Lines/README.md

 ![Alt text](/Output-images/detectedlanemerged.png?)

-### 13. Store camera calibarion file
+### 13. Store camera calibration file

-Instead of calibarting our input frame everytime, we calibarate and store the camera calibaration file and load whenver required.
+Instead of calibrating our input frame every time, we calibrate and store the camera calibration file and load whenever required.

     #If camera has not been calibrated
     if not os.path.isfile(calibrated_file):